Tavishi123-singh/HybridCloudTasks/README.md

 # Task1HybridCloud

-A quite challenging task using Terraform
+Task: To create/launch application using Terraform.